Patient and Family Advisors

 |

-Why are Patient and Family Advisors Important to our Health Care System?
+Why are Patient & Family Advisors Important to our Health Care System?

 - Patient and Family advisors bring the voices of patients and family caregivers to health care planning tables